veebch/ir-see/README.md

 The LEDS are wired together in **series** and connected to the power supply.

-* The 22 pin cable can do 4 data lanes, as can the sensor

 ## Installing

 Clone this repository and install dependencies using the commands